Psykotikism/Mutant_Tanks/README.md

 			// 1: ON
 			"Fling Hit"						"0"

-			// The distance between a survivor and the Super Tank to trigger the ability.
+			// The distance between a survivor and the Super Tank needed to trigger the ability.
 			// Minimum: 1.0 (Closest)
 			// Maximum: 9999999999.0 (Farthest)
 			"Fling Range"					"500.0"
 		}
-		// The Super Tank receives more damage from bullets and explosions than usual.
+		// The Super Tank takes more damage.
 		"Fragile Ability"
 		{
 			// Enable this ability.